advancedresearch/the_century_of_satire/the-de-prostitution-hypothesis.md

 It was easier to pray to their savior figure, to receive forgiveness, than to receive it from their families.
 The phrase "being crucified with Jesus" is a declaration of a social death, in relationship to friends and family.
 This is cult language, to prevent followers from seeking back to the safety of their own families.
-Temptation through desire become inverted, where the temptation of safety is seen as immoral, while temptation of sexually perverse actions is seen as assisted by evil super-natural beings, making it harder to resist exploitation and easier to blame the victim.
+Temptations through desire become inverted, where the temptation of safety is seen as immoral, while temptation of sexually perverse actions is seen as assisted by evil super-natural beings, making it harder to resist exploitation and easier to blame the victim.